babyfish-ct/graphql-ts-client/example/client/apollo-demo/README.md

 ##### by simple mutation hook

 Be different with typed mutation hook, the argument 'options' of simple mutations hook does not support 'refetchDependencies'.
-You need to use DepartmentManager explicitly.
+You need to use DependencyManager explicitly.

 First, import it
 ```